 So with choosing which protocol should you follow, you need to make a decision based on your lifestyle and hunger tolerance, rather than which one is better.

 OMAD vs Warrior Diet

-The difference between OMAD vs Warrior Diet is that on OMAD you have a 23-hour fasting time, followed by 1-hour feeding time, and on warrior diet you have 20-hours fasting time, followed by 4-hour feeding time.
+The difference between OMAD vs Warrior Diet is that on OMAD you have a 23-hour fasting time, followed by 1-hour feeding time, and on Warrior diet you have 20-hour fasting time, followed by 4-hour feeding time.
 Both OMAD and Warrior Diet are considered intermittent fasting.